 Cell phones should be on silent and out of sight.
 No iPods, etc. are to be used or visible.
 Laptop computers are permitted for taking class notes.
 Failure to follow these rules will negatively impact participation grades.

 Fall Semester Holidays: 2023

-Labor DaySeptember 4(I)Fall BreakOctober 4 - 6Thanksgiving HolidaysNovember 20 - 24
+Labor DaySeptember 4(Monday, does not impact our class)Fall BreakOctober 4 - 6Thanksgiving HolidaysNovember 20 - 24